 Sending “smart” invoices boils down to doing two things:

-- (1) Leveraging technology to send invoices in a way that increases delivery success and encourages payment; and
+- Leverage technology to send invoices in a way that increases delivery success and encourages payment; and

 - If you’re a small or medium sized business, go with Freshbooks.

-- If you’re an enterprise organization go with BillTrust.
+- If you’re an enterprise organization, try BillTrust.

-Use Data To Set Intelligent Terms: You may have heard about the data revolution, no?
+You may have heard about the data revolution.
 If not, your business needs to get with the program.
 You can improve your company’s bottom line by just paying attention to your own data and the public data out there about your industry.
 Making tiny changes to the wording on your invoices can result an increased percentage of on-time payers, which can result in big money for your company.

 An invoice is aging.
 What to do?
 What are your options?
 What are your next steps?

-Understand Your Options: Waiting is not an option.
-Some options include filing a mechanics lien or bond claim, having the invoice factored, putting the receivable on the auction block through a company like Receivables Exchange, sending an attorney demand letter, or submitting the account to collections.
+Waiting is not an option.
+Some options include filing a mechanics lien or bond claim, factoring an unpaid invoice (that’s not yet overdue), putting the receivable on the auction block through a company like Receivables Exchange, sending a demand letter, or submitting the account to collections.

-Going To Collections or Lawsuit: Don’t let a sour account fester.
-Get it in the hands of a qualified commercial collections agency or get a lawsuit filed.
+Don’t let a sour account fester.
+Get it in the hands of a qualified commercial collections agency or file a lawsuit.